shreeshailaya/C-DAC-Notes/Core Java/README.md

 	Both (para/non para) :- Both are avalible but parameter constructor have to define (eg. con(), con(int a, int b))
 - Constructor follow all the rules of polymorphism.
 - Constructor assign the local variable value to instance variable.
+- which constructor will use is depends on creation of object.
+- If you create a object of parameterised constructor then only parameterised constructor will call
 ### this
 - `this` is the referance is refering to the current object(for which constructor is called)
 - Refer last point of constructor.